hpc-bigdata-fosdem16/hpc-bigdata-fosdem16.github.io/_posts/2015-01-03-submissions.md

 - Speaker bio
 - Links to code / slides / material for the talk (optional)
 - Links to previous talks by the speaker
 - Talks will be streamed live and will be recorded.
 By submitting a session, speakers agree to being recorded and having their talk made available.
 - All accepted talks will be about free and open source software.
 We highly discourage "marketing" talks.
-- If a speaker has submitted a talk before, they will already have an account on the submission management server (Pentabarf](https://peta.fosdem.org) ).
+- If a speaker has submitted a talk before, they will already have an account on the submission management server [Pentabarf](https://penta.fosdem.org)).

-Furthermore, authors must identify any conflict of interest with the PC chair or PC members.
+Furthermore, authors must identify any conflict of interest with the Devroom organizers.

 <div style="text-align:center;">
   <p>